gabriellagal/sheplusplusteamgen/README.md

 ### Why?

-We had trouble picking a team name, so we decided to build a twitter to to do it for us.
+We had trouble picking a team name, so we decided to build a Twitter bot to to do it for us.
 Simple!

 ### What?